Updated on September 15, 2023

 How to Stain a Deck: Preparation.
 Learn how to prepare your deck for stain or waterproofing sealer.
-Prep work is key to a lasting finish and professional looking job done right.
+Prep work is key to a lasting finish and a professional-looking job done right.

 How to Stain a Deck: Preparation

-The first thing to remember in any stain or paint job is prep work is key.
-It can sometimes take longer than the actual project, but it is worth it in the end results.
+The first thing to remember in any stain or paint job is that prep work is key.
+It can sometimes take longer than the actual project, but the end results are worth it.

 Check for Loose Screws and Rotted Boards

-We opted for pressure treated wood for the tops of the steps and the posts for the new railing we were building.
-The pressure treated lumber costs more but will hold up to the elements much longer.
+We opted for pressure-treated wood for the tops of the steps and the posts for the new railing we were building.
+The pressure-treated lumber costs more but will withstand the elements much longer.

 Clean the Surface

-Depending on the condition of your deck and what you plan to use to stain it with, you may need to use a stain stripper.
-There are many options available to choose from for deck stripper.
+Depending on the condition of your deck and what you plan to use to stain it, you may need to use a stain stripper.
+There are many options available to choose from for deck strippers.
 This will remove any old stains that were previously on the deck.

 Since we planned to stain our deck the same color as before, all ours needed was a good scrubbing.
 I started by sweeping off what I could with a broom.

-I read a bunch of reviews and settled on Olympic Premium Deck Cleaner to wash off the deck.
-It cleans four times more dirt than water alone and doesn’t require any scrubbing.
 Also, when used properly it will not harm most plants or pets.
-This was important for me for many reasons, including the fact that our chickens and ducks are often hanging out under the porch.
+This was important for me for many reasons, including our chickens and ducks often hanging out under the porch.
 I didn’t want toxic chemicals running off the deck down below.

 You add the cleaner undiluted to a garden sprayer and saturate all the surfaces for 5 – 10 minutes.
 Start with the railings and then work your way down.

-Then you simply spray it off with your garden hose.
+Then, you spray it off with your garden hose.
 Really tough stains may require a little bit of scrubbing.
 You could also use a pressure washer for the final rinse.

-After using the cleaner, the deck was not perfect, but it definitely made a big improvement.
-The deck floor even looked like some of the old stain was still there.
-The deck floor is over 12 years old, so overall, I think it looks to be in pretty good shape.
+After using the cleaner, the deck was not perfect, but it significantly improved.
+The deck floor even looked like some old stain was still there.
+The deck floor is over 12 years old and looks pretty good overall.

-Note: Be sure to read and follow the instructions on your particular deck stripper or cleaner.
-Each one will vary a little bit on how to apply it, how long to leave it on, and how to wash it off when you are done.
+Note: Read and follow the instructions on your particular deck stripper or cleaner.
+Each one will vary a bit on how to apply it, how long to leave it on, and how to wash it off when you are done.

 You may also like: